Crypto-toolbox/bitex/README.md

 ..be aware that it's still in pre-alpha-half-baked-work-in-progress-stage - many features and implementations may change rapidly and in ways you may not desire.
 Once I get to a point that I'm comfortable with, I will release a version on pypy, which will then serve as basis for further releases.
 So until then, nothing's final!

+For an up-to-date version (which is likely to have some very rough edges and terrible bugs and errors), check out the dev branch.

 # What is BitEx

 Bitex provides primarily REST-based clients for a variety of Crypto exchanges.
 It comes packaged with a publish-subscribe module, which allows easy polling and distribution of exchange data to, for example, an automated trading strategy.